dartmouth-cs52/dartmouth-cs52.github.io/README.md

 ### Comments Powered by [utteranc.es](https://utteranc.es/)

 See [github issues](https://github.com/dali-lab/build/issues) to moderate.
 All comments are stored in github as comments on issues.
 Issues are named by the page titles - so make sure they are unique.

+ ## developer details to contribute in this project
+  github username
+  about yourself